Cowpunk

 Cowpunk (or country punk) is a subgenre of punk rock that began in the United Kingdom and Southern California in the late 1970s and early 1980s.
 It combines punk rock or new wave with country, folk, and blues in its sound, lyrical subject matter, attitude, and style.
-Examples include Social Distortion, The Gun Club, The Long Ryders, Dash Rip Rock, Violent Femmes, The Blasters, Mojo Nixon, Meat Puppets, The Beat Farmers, Rubber Rodeo, Rank and File, and Jason and the Scorchers.
+Examples include Social Distortion, the Gun Club, the Long Ryders, Dash Rip Rock, Violent Femmes, the Blasters, Mojo Nixon, Meat Puppets, the Beat Farmers, Rubber Rodeo, Rank and File, and Jason and the Scorchers.
 Many of the musicians in this scene subsequently became associated with alternative country, roots rock or Americana.

-Etymology and terminology
+Etymology and characteristics

 The term "cowpunk" is first attested in 1979, as a blend of "cowboy" and "punk".
 The term "country punk" has been proposed as an equivalent term.
 Both terms are sometimes hyphenated, especially in late 1970s or early 1980s sources (e.g., cow-punk or country-punk).

 In 1984, Robert Palmer wrote in the New York Times on the emerging aesthetic acknowledged "cowpunk" as one of several catch-all terms critics were using to categorize the country-influenced music of otherwise unrelated punk and new wave bands.
 The article briefly summarized the music's history, at least in the United States, saying that in the early 1980s, several punk and new wave bands had begun collecting classic country records, and soon thereafter began performing high-tempo cover versions of their favorite songs, and that new bands had also formed around the idea.
 By 1984, there were dozens of bands in both the U.S. and England "personalizing country music and making it palatable for the MTV Generation."

 A New York Times writer stated that one issue with the "cowpunk" term was that "...no single term really describes the music of all these bands."
 Another author called the term "cowpunk" a critic-coined "misnomer" in 1985.
 A 2018 article looking back at the 1980s trends states that the "...diversity of styles beyond punk proper" in cowpunk, "...for some, made the category...suspect, [or] at least misleading."